Ruslana-Kuzmina/education/up_skill/IT_Fundamentals/Basics_of_Programming/1-Introduction_to_Programming.md

 A **program** is a set of detailed instructions that are passed to a computer when it is necessary for the computer to perform a task.

-Problem - Idea - Algorithm - Programm - Execution
+Problem - Idea - Algorithm - Program - Execution

 ## Programming Languages